GoogleChrome/developer.chrome.com/site/en/docs/webstore/best_practices/index.md

   requirements (see this [FAQ][user-data-faq]).

 * **Performance:** Does the extension function at an outstanding level?
-High-quality extensions don't just perform their intended action, but perform at an extremely high level.
+High-quality extensions don't just perform their intended action, they do so while using as few system resources as possible.

 * **User experience:** Is the extension a joy to use?
 Make sure your extensions are easy to install and manage, with a good-looking, intuitive and seamless user experience.